Learn how professional stand-up comedians write jokes that deliver uproarious amounts of laughter.

 - After successfully completing the following blog series, How to Write 101 Jokes that Kill, you will be able to write funny, original jokes that make audiences laugh so hard their cheeks hurt!

-How to write joke that kill
+How to write joke that kills

 As a young comedian, I learned how to write jokes by performing on stage at comedy clubs and studying off-stage.
 One book that connected with my learning style is Comedy Writing Secrets by Mel Helitzer.
 Today, I use that book as a basis to teach comedy writing at a prestigious community college in Denver, Colorado.
 Students read the book to learn the ancient formula for comedy: